1.4.32 Internal Control Review Program

 2. Internal control review - An internal control review assesses internal controls by analyzing programs, policies and procedures and their efficiency and effectiveness.

-3. Internal Control Weakness - A finding labeled as an Internal Control Weakness occurs when testing reveals the overall system of internal controls is ineffective.
+3. Internal control weakness - A finding labeled as an Internal Control Weakness occurs when testing reveals the overall system of internal controls is ineffective.

-4. Management Information Only - A finding labeled as Management Information Only is designed to make management aware of a potential future issue that may arise if there are no improvements to controls.
+4. Management information only - A finding labeled as Management Information Only is designed to make management aware of a potential future issue that may arise if there are no improvements to controls.

-5. Opportunity for Improvement - A finding labeled as an Opportunity for Improvement indicates that one or more individual controls are ineffective, but the overall system of controls is effective.
+5. Opportunity for improvement - A finding labeled as an Opportunity for Improvement indicates that one or more individual controls are ineffective, but the overall system of controls is effective.
 Risk is no longer low but medium and consequently lessens the effectiveness of internal controls in daily operations.

 6. Risk - A risk is an event or potential event that may negatively affect the achievement of a business objective.